iottly/iottly-device-agent-py/README.md

 # Setup and start the device on a Raspberry Pi:

-The device installer for the Raspberry Pi is not released yet.
-So you will need to follow these steps manually.

 ### raspbian jessie LITE
 The following instructions have been tested on the [raspbian jessie LITE](https://downloads.raspberrypi.org/raspbian_lite_latest):
   - to flash image onto RPi SD card: [sd-and-micro-sd-management-with-linux-dd](http://tomorrowdata.io/2015/10/24/sd-and-micro-sd-management-with-linux-dd/)